-In this version of the document (07 December 2021), we have included some minor changes relative to the previous version.
-In particular, we have modified the instructions in the following ways: (i) the attention check question and the comprehension check question have been modified in consultation with our data service provider, (ii) the consent screen includes a sentence indicating that the survey includes attention checks, (iii) the exit screens have been slightly modified, (iv) the exit screen shown to participants who fail the comprehension check was missing in the previous set of instructions and has now been included.
+In version 2 of the document (07 December 2021), we have included some minor changes relative to version 1 (29 November 2021).
+In particular, we have modified the instructions in the following ways: (i) the attention check question and the comprehension check question have been modified in consultation with our data service provider, (ii) the consent screen includes a sentence indicating that the survey includes attention checks and a sentence indicating that they have a maximum of one hour to finish the survey, (iii) the exit screens have been slightly modified, (iv) the exit screen shown to participants who fail the comprehension check was missing in the previous set of instructions and has now been included.